ONLYOFFICE/docspace-api-sdk-csharp/README.md

-# DocSpace - the C# library for the API
+# DocSpace.Sdk - the C# library for the API

 The ONLYOFFICE DocSpace SDK for C# is a library that provides tools for integrating and managing DocSpace features within your applications.
 It simplifies interaction with the DocSpace API by offering ready-to-use methods and models.